sourceryinstitute/OpenCoarrays/README.md

 ## Support ##

-* The project team will respond to support questions via the [OpenCoarrays Google Group](https://groups.google.com/forum/#!forum/opencoarrays).
+* We respond to support questions via the [OpenCoarrays Google Group](https://groups.google.com/forum/#!forum/opencoarrays).
-* Please visit http://opencoarrays.org/services for a list of services the OpenCoarrays project team provides on a contract basis.
+* We offer additional an additional [menu](http://opencoarrays.org/services) of services on a contract basis.

 ## Acknowledgements ##
 We gratefully acknowledge support from the following institutions: